How do you read your contact lens prescription?

 If your prescription shows a plus sign (+) this means that you are long-sighted and have hyperopia.

 You will see a cylinder value on your prescription if you have been prescribed toric lenses to correct astigmatism.
-It is measured with a minus (-) sign.
+It is usually written in minus (-) form.

 You will only have an axis on your prescription if you have astigmatism.
 The axis is measured in degrees.
 The axis is needed to compensate for the cornea’s non-spherical shape.
-The axis will indicate the orientation the cylinder power should sit.
+The axis will indicate the orientation of the cylinder power and where it should sit.

 The base curve is measured to ensure the correct fit of a contact lens on the eye.
 It should relate to the curvature of your cornea and is measured in millimetres.
 A lower number indicates a steeper corneal curve.

-The Diameter measures the length of your contact lenses from one edge to another and is measured in millimetres.
+The diameter measures the width of your contact lenses from one edge to another and is measured in millimetres.
 Wearing a lens with the wrong diameter may result in irritation.

 Contact lenses and colour